Ahzzzzzzz/hello-world/README.md

 # hello-world
+this repository is for practice purpose
+# about me
-this repository is for practice purpose a humble and hungery leaner with curiosity
+Im a humble and hungery leaner with curiosity